ccokee/IronDuCKie/README.md

 # IronDuCKie

-IronDuCKie is a project that allows you to control a USB HID keyboard device connected to a Raspberry Pi.
+IronDuCKie is a versatile USB HID keyboard emulator that allows you to control a USB HID keyboard device connected to a Raspberry Pi.
 The Raspberry Pi communicates with a microcontroller (e.g., Arduino Pro Micro or Teensy) acting as a USB HID keyboard device, using the UART protocol.
-You can send keycodes to the microcontroller either via SSH commands or by uploading a text file through the web interface.
+You can send keycodes to the microcontroller either via SSH commands, by uploading a text file through the web interface, or by sending messages to a Telegram bot.

 This project is brought to you by Jorge Curbera & Sons Of Code, a group of hackers from León, Spain.

+## Features

+- Send keycodes via SSH
+- Send keycodes via a web interface with Basic Auth and HTTPS
+- Send keycodes via Telegram messages with user authentication
+- Raspberry Pi acts as the USB HID keyboard host
+- Microcontroller acts as the USB HID keyboard device

 ## Prerequisites

 - Raspberry Pi
 - Microcontroller (e.g., Arduino Pro Micro or Teensy)
 - USB cable to connect the microcontroller to the target computer
+- Python 3.7 or later
+- Flask
+- Flask-HTTPAuth
+- python-telegram-bot

 ## Installation